ASCO issues ‘more structured guideline’ for metastatic pancreatic cancer

 A: For the longest time, we did not have anything specific in the second-line setting in pancreatic cancer.
 There were two regimens in the first-line setting, but for the second-line setting, we would just pick from whatever was leftover.
 Now, there are more data; thus, our guidelines are more specific as to what should be tested for the order of preference when using chemotherapy or immunotherapy in the second-line therapy setting.

-discuss the need for new and more effective therapies for patients with
+Q: Can you discuss the need for new and more effective therapies for patients with metastatic pancreatic cancer ?

 Sohal D SA, et al. J Clin Oncol.
 2018;doi:10.1200/JCO.2018.78.9636.